Neodermata: Description

-Phylogeny
+Relationships with other Platyhelminthes

 Currently, the monophyly of Neodermata is undisputed, being supported by both morphological and molecular data.
 It is clear that they evolved from free-living flatworms (turbellarians), but their sister-group was for a long time a matter of debate.
 The first attempts to reconstruct the phylogeny of flatworms, based on morphological evidence, considered Rhabdocoela to be the sister-group of Neodermata, but this was based on weak morphological similarities and was not supported by molecular studies.

 The most recent evidences put the order Bothrioplanida as the sister-group of Neodermata, uniting them in a clade called Bothrioneodermata.

+Internal relationships

+Many phylogenetic hypotheses have been proposed for the relationships of the major groups which constitute the Nedermata.
+Caña-Bozada et al. (2025) explored how different molecular markers and datasets influence phylogenetic reconstruction within the Neodermata.
+They generated 96 unilocus and 9 multilocus phylogenetic trees based on mitochondrial genes (nucleotides and amino acids), as well as nuclear 18S and 28S rRNA genes, using multiple inference programs.
+Their analyses showed that individual genes often lead to conflicting topologies, and that only certain gene combinations (especially multilocus mitochondrial or mitochondrial + rRNA) yielded more consistent support for the monophyly of the major Neodermata lineages.
+The monophyly of the Cestoda, Trematoda, Monopisthocotylea and Polyopisthocotylea were found in most analyses, but the monophyly of the Monogenea was not.